tommise/QuizTrainer/documentation/architecture.md

 ## Data handling

-Package _quiztrainer.dao_ will hold classes to save User, QuizCard, Box and Deck information into the database.
-The information will be saved to quiztrainer.db using SQL.
+Package _quiztrainer.dao_ holds the appropriate classes to store information into the database.
+The information will be saved into quiztrainer.db using SQL.

 **Class Database:**
-- Initializes a new database and handles connection.
+- Initializes the database and handles connection.

 **Classes UserDAO and FileUserDAO:**
 - Saves new user data and searches user information from database.

+**Classes QuizCardDAO and FileQuizCardDAO:**
+- Acts such as UserDAO, but with QuizCard objects.

 **Class QuizTrainerService:**
-- As of now, QuizTrainerService handles User information: adding a new user, logging user in and logging user out.
+- QuizTrainerService handles the logic between UI and Data Access Objects.
+QuizTrainerService takes care of adding a new user, logging users in, logging users out, adding a new QuizCard, handling right and wrong answers based on answer of the user and initalizes the default deck.

-## Sequence diagrams
+## Sequence diagrams of main functionalities

 ### User signup